Products

 Signs of successful balancing

-- 70-90% reduction in 1x rotational frequency vibration
+- 70–90% reduction in vibration at the 1× rotational frequency

 6. Practical Recommendations